-SAS Tips and Tricks consists of half days/full days of knowledge transfer in SAS programming language and are organized by an experienced and motivated SAS consultant who combines theory and demonstration to helps you refreshing your SAS skills, discover news technics and meet other experts.
+SAS Tips and Tricks consists of half days/full days of knowledge transfer in SAS programming language and are organized by an motivated SAS Expert who combines theory and demonstration to helps you refreshing your SAS skills, discover news technics and meet other experts.

-Organized for employees, sessions are organized in our business center (near Brussels-North train station) and, to guaranty an optimal quality, the number of participants is limited to 8 persons.
+Organized for employees, sessions are organized on a monthly basis in our business center (near Brussels-North train station) and, to guaranty an optimal quality, the number of participants is limited to 8 persons.
 Contact us to assist to a session (scheduled or not) or click the register button in the course details, we will recontact you with more informations.

 You cannot find a topic you would like to follow or would like to follow the session individually at your best conveniance?
 Please Contact us in order to see if we could organize a SAS Coaching that suits perfectly your needs.

 Reading flat files in SAS Data Step gives you a lot of flexibility in terms of data quality and data manipulation.
 However, problem may arise when files are huge with poor data quality.
-In this tips and tricks we will have a look to the 'heart' of the Data Step manipulation and learn to do as much as we can do in this important step: applying data quality rules, creating error datasets, selecting good variables and records (etc.)
+In this tips and tricks we will have a look to the heart of the Data Step manipulation and learn to do as much as we can do in this important step: applying data quality rules, creating error datasets, selecting good variables and records (etc.)

 At the era of the big data, its very common to have lot of variables to manipulate in blocks of variables.
 Arrays, Do loops and variable lists are powerful data manipulation tools that help make code more efficient for repetitive operation.

 Creating or reading flat files from SAS can be done in several ways in SAS: proc import, proc export are common examples.
 When flat files are not simple line of records, it becomes impossible to use default technics and Data Step programming becomes required.